 what stays consistent.
 What evolves.
 What gets reinforced over time.

-Content changes.
-Narrative compounds.
+Content changes over time, but Narrative compounds.
 One fills timelines and platforms.
 The other builds memory.

 Think about all the media pieces you still remember from childhood.
-Shows, Music, TV, Advertisements -
+Shows, Music, TV, Advertisements and Jingles -